header

 Catch Dungeness Crab

-Learn how to catch dungeness crab.
+Learn how to catch dungeness crab, here.
 It's really fairly easy compared to catching fish and as basic as catching any other types of crab.

-Crab-O-Licious.com will explain the in's and out's of catching these crab and give you useful tips to help you be successful.
+Crab-O-Licious.com will explain the in's and out's of catching these crustaceans and give you useful tips to help you be successful.

 Crab Bait

 First things first.
-To catch dungeness crab, you need to use good bait.
-We use chicken legs.
-They are rather cheap and we have found that dungeness crab love chicken legs.
-If you plan on leaving the area where you throw your crab pots for longer than an hour and a half, we suggest using two legs per pot or one turkey leg.
+To catch dungeness, you need to use good bait.
+We use chicken legs or turkey legs.
+They are rather cheap and we have found that dungeness crab love turkey and chicken legs.
+If you plan on leaving the area where you throw your crab pots for longer than an hour and a half, we suggest using two legs per pot if using chicken or one turkey leg.
 That way all the bait won't get eaten before your pot gets full.

 In order to have a successful day crabbing, your bait must be properly secured inside of your crab pot.
 The simplest way to catch dungeness crab is to be sure your bait is secured inside your crab pot.